fuchuanpu/TFusion/README.md

 The detailed results can be found in `./log` and `./figure`.

 ## 0x3 Reference
-> Only 1.0‰ Traffic Samples are Required for Malicious Traffic Detection: A Cross-Attention Feature Fusion Based Few-Shot Learning, Anonymous authors, 2024.
+> "Only 1.0 ‰ Training Samples are Required for New Networks": Cross-Modality Feature Fusion for Malicious Traffic Detection, Anonymous authors, 2024.